AlanNPC/AlanNPC.github.io/README.md

 ## About me

 I am currently a 4th-year PhD student at UCLA CS Department.
 I am fortunate to work with [Prof. Songwu Lu](http://web.cs.ucla.edu/~slu/) and the amazing members in the [WiNG](http://metro.cs.ucla.edu).
 My research aims to enable scalable and automated cloud/edge services and AI applications.
-I work at the intersection of **machine learning and systems**, covering LLM alignment, automated cloud/edge application deployment, 5G systems, and network algorithms.
+I work at the intersection of **machine learning and systems**, covering LLM alignment/reasoning, automated cloud/edge application deployment, 5G systems, and network algorithms.
 Prior to UCLA, I received my B.S. in Computer Science from Peking University.
 During my undergrad, I also did interesting research over sketch-based algorithms under the supervision of [Prof. Tong Yang](http://net.pku.edu.cn/~yangtong/).

 ## What's New

 **[Apr.
-2025]** Our work *MP<sup>2</sup>* is accepted to [ATC '25](https://www.usenix.org/conference/atc25).
+2025]** Our work *MP<sup>2</sup>* is accepted to [ATC ’25](https://www.usenix.org/conference/atc25).
 See you in Boston!

 **[Feb.
 2025]** Check out our new work *RLTHF* available at [Preprint](https://arxiv.org/abs/2502.13417)!